saylordotorg/course_arth101/Unit09.md

+---
+layout: default
+title: "ARTH101: Art Appreciation and Techniques"
+course_description: "An exploration of visual art forms and their cultural connections, including a brief study of art history, and in-depth studies of the elements, media, and methods used in creative thought and processes."
+bgimage: arth101.jpg
+next: ../../../
+previous: ../Unit08
+---
 -   **Unit 9: Art in Time and Place - The Western World**

     *The formal and stylistic aspects of artworks are often determined